chat21/chat21-server/README.md

 directly with shared path between the two clients, but rather delivered through this _observer_ who can take additional actions to improve privacy, security, persistence and apply other policies on messages (i.e. blocking users).

-Moreover, a granular security can be applied with the "inbox" patterns, using RabbitMQ JWT Tokens, where a user can only read and write on his own, specific paths, never reading or writing directly on other users inboxes.
+Moreover, a granular security can be applied with the "inbox" pattern, using RabbitMQ JWT Tokens specification, where a user can only read and write on his own, specific paths, never reading or writing directly on other users inboxes.